Are you up for a little challenge?

 - Don’t you just love riding your bike in August?
 The sun on your skin, the wind in your hair, the muscles you feel tightening up when you are exploring nature and paths you haven’t come across yet.
 Forget about cars for a few weeks and use your bike or walk to places you want to visit.

 - November is a calm month.
 Very peaceful and relaxing – the time of year when people settle in their homes and prepare for the craziness that is coming in the upcoming Holidays.
-These few weeks can be used to go through the mess you have in your home and get rid of everything you don’t need in order to breathe better and have more space in your room.
+These few weeks can be used to go through the mess you have in your home.
+Get rid of everything you don’t need in order to breathe better and have more space in your room.
 Have you considered becoming a minimalist?
 Here is a great documentary you might like.

 Look at us.
 We are doing so many great things in the world.
 What a team!